ZackKC18/Biobank-Dashboard/README.md

 * dataset.csv - The cleaned file is complete and ready to use.
 * Dashboards.Rmd - The file that the dashboard is generated from. flexdashboard framework and runtime with shiny.
 * app.R - Shiny web app file
+* Percent_Export.R -This is a file for calculating the percentage of samples that are removed each year.

 ### Required packages
 * library(shiny)